 As I wrote in a recent Op Ed piece for the New York Times, recent research suggests that we may need to adopt a more cynical attitude.
 It turns out that a candidate’s appearance — not beauty, but a look of competence — can generate a significant vote swing.
 Furthermore, this effect is not only powerful but also subliminal.
 Few of us realize that appearance determines our vote, yet for a significant number of us, it may.

 In one study, led by the political scientist Shawn W. Rosenberg of the University of California, Irvine, 140 volunteers were told that they were participating in a study of voting in which they would scrutinize candidates for Congress in three nearby districts.
 For each of the three races, the volunteers were shown two fliers presenting information about the candidates, including their party affiliations and their stances on several issues.
 Each flier also included a photo of the candidate.

 In reality, the fliers had been concocted for the experiment.
-The photos were not of actual candidates but of models (all white males dressed in coat and tie) whose visages, in a prior survey with different volunteers, had been given either high or low marks with regard to perceived qualities like integrity, competence and leadership
+The photos were not of actual candidates but of models (all white males dressed in coat and tie) whose visages, in a prior survey with different volunteers, had been given either high or low marks with regard to perceived qualities like integrity, competence and leadership ability.

 For each of the three races, the researchers arranged for half the subjects to see a flier in which the candidate with the more favorable appearance was pictured as the liberal Democrat, while the other half saw him pictured as the conservative Republican.
 That way, regardless of the split in party preference among the participants, the two candidates should receive about an equal number of votes if looks didn’t matter.
 Instead, the voting split about 60-40, with the majority favoring the candidate with the better visage.